-The Mansfield Center of The University of Montana is developing a comprehensive Vietnamese Affairs Program.
-The Program involves student and faculty exchanges with Vietnam; degree and non-degree training to Vietnamese faculty; professional exchange programs in such fields as education and civil society; programming on Vietnam and U.S.-Vietnamese relations ranging from trade and health care to contemporary strategic issues, the environment, human rights and legal reform; and the creation of a new curriculum devoted to contemporary Vietnamese affairs.
+The Mansfield Center of the University of Montana is developing a comprehensive Vietnamese Affairs Program.
+The Program involves student and faculty exchanges with Vietnam; degree and non-degree training to Vietnamese faculty; professional exchange programs in such fields as education and civil society; programming on Vietnam and U.S.-Vietnamese relations ranging from trade and health care to contemporary strategic issues, the environment, human rights, and legal reform; and the creation of a new curriculum devoted to contemporary Vietnamese affairs.

-The University has been designated as one of the lead institutions in the U.S. Department of State's current educational training initiative in Vietnam, and has developed close relationships with Vietnam National University in Hanoi and Can Tho University in the Mekong Delta.
-This year, the 26th annual Mansfield Conference will be devoted to Vietnam, including that nation's recent economic reform and new role in Asia.
+The University has been designated as one of the lead institutions in the U.S. Department of State's current educational training initiative in Vietnam and has developed close relationships with Vietnam National University in Hanoi and Can Tho University in the Mekong Delta.
+This year, the 26th annual Mansfield Conference will be devoted to Vietnam, including the nation's recent economic reform and new role in Asia.
 The University is committed to assisting in Vietnam's educational and economic development, while at the same time strengthening its growing commercial and strategic engagement with the U.S. Key Programs include:

 UM Study Abroad Program in Climate Change at Can Tho University

 Click here to see the UM Vietnam Study Abroad Student Monica Lomahukluh featured in the 2011 President’s Report on Education for the Global Century.